-Benefits have become an increasingly important consideration for workers.
-Many job seekers today are even willing to take a lower paying job that offers superior benefits over a higher salary with inferior benefits.
+Today, many job seekers are even willing to take a lower-paying job that offers superior benefits over a higher salary with inferior benefits.

 Benefits are vital to employee welfare, as well as creating a sense of security and peace of mind.

 Schedule Automated Reminders